apache/arrow/docs/source/format/Columnar.rst

 ~~~~~~~~~~~~~~~

 A struct array has its own validity bitmap that is independent of its
-child arrays' own validity bitmap.
+child arrays' validity bitmaps.
 This implies that, for a particular struct
 array slot, the validity bitmap for the struct array might indicate a null
 when one or more of its child arrays has a non-null value in their corresponding
 slot; or conversely, a child array might have a null in its validity bitmap